lblod/frontend-embeddable-notule-editor/README.md

 console.log(editorElement.getHtmlContent());           // note: there may be a difference in returned content
 ```

 The contents may be slightly different between the two modes.
-As the editor evolves, the exporting functionality will be able to better filter out the relevant html and remove temporary styling.
+As the editor evolves, the exporting functionality will be able to better filter out the relevant HTML and remove temporary styling.

 For a complete version of this example, checkout this file: [public/test.html](public/test.html).
+It also includes another button that inserts a template in the editor to showcase the plugins (see later to enable or disable the plugins).

 ## Building the sources